Can You Sign a Check Over to Someone Else to Deposit?

 Depositing and Issuing Banks May Reject the Deposit

-Keep in mind that both the issuing bank and receiving bank are involved in the processing a check deposit.
+Keep in mind that both the issuing bank and receiving bank are involved in processing a check deposit.

 Before you sign a check over to someone, they should go to their bank and speak to a teller asking about whether it’s allowed, and what process the bank requires to accept a check that’s been signed over.